stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): What other statements can be controlled in the SORT procedure in SAS?
 Like NODUPLICATES, NODUPKEY, etc?
 -*Question* (lwang30-stat6250) : Is it okay not to include **work.** in the *out=* option ?
 - *Answer* (lwang30-stat6250) : Yes, the work library is the default temperary library in the current SAS session, and a one-level filename is automatically considered to be in the work library.
+- Question (dlee117−stat6250): What is the general form of a simple PROC SORT step?

 [Course Textbook Chapter 4, Problem 7]
 * *Question (aalshehry−stat6250):* Is “BY” statement required in “PROC SORT”?
 - Question (yzhu12-stat6250): Why does the step PROC SORT fails if it doesn't contain BY statement?
 - Question (kveng−stat6250): Why does PROC SORT step generate errors and stops processing with this code?
 -*Question* (lwang30-stat6250) : In what other proc step is "BY" statement required ?
+- Question (dlee117−stat6250): Does the PROC SORT step permanently sort the input data set?

 [Course Textbook Chapter 4, Problem 9]
 * *Question (aalshehry−stat6250):* What symbols represent “not equal to” operator in SAS?